automationbrew/autobrew-powershell/docs/help/Ab.md

 ### [New-AbRiskyUser](New-AbRiskyUser.md)

-Generates a risky user event in Azure Active Directory by performing an authentication request that is proxied using the Tor Project.
+Creates a new user risk event in Azure Active Directory using a Tor proxy when performing an authentication request.

 ### [Register-AbDevice](Register-AbDevice.md)

-Registers the device with a MDM service, using the Mobile Device Enrollment Protocol.
+Registers the device for management.

 ### [Remove-AbEnvironment](Remove-AbEnvironment.md)